 The $120 annual fee makes Blooom better suited for portfolios over $25,000.
-The fee is payable via debit or credit card, which means Blooom doesn’t withdraw any money from your retirement account.
+The fee is payable via debit or credit card, so Blooom doesn’t withdraw any money from your retirement account.

 As we mentioned above, Blooom is ideal for investors with portfolio balances over $25,000.
 Any lower than that, though, and you might be better off waiting until your balance gets a bit higher, as the fees are likely to eat away at your gains.
 In the meantime, you can check out the free robo-advisors we’ve reviewed.

 Blooom offers a less expensive and easier way to manage your 401(k) and retirement account.
 Blooom offers management services while allowing you to maintain control over your portfolio and skipping the need to transfer it.
-Instead, they will review your current asset allocation and move your funds to stocks and bonds that have fewer fees and align with your goals.
+Instead, they will review your current asset allocation, move your funds to stocks and bonds with fewer fees, and align with your goals.